-Turret plates have been one of the best additions to the rift in recent history, rewarding players for advantages in the early game but taking steps to ensure these advantages don’t snowball too rapidly.
-Here are some tips about how to take turret plates most effectively.
+Turret plating has been one of the best additions to the rift in recent history, rewarding players for advantages in the early game but taking steps to ensure these advantages don’t snowball too rapidly.
+Here are some tips about how to take turret plating most effectively.

 Turret plates are an excellent way to accelerate your advantage during the early game.
-Think about where the gold granted should be allocated to, how many plates you should be aiming to take within the same play, and how to best use Rift Herald to take several plates all in one go.
+Think about where the gold granted should be allocated to, how many plates you should be aiming to take within the same play, and how to best use Rift Herald to take several bars of turret plating all in one go.